AndersDeath/diary2/000-current.md

 # 24 April - Monday - Rome - 207 day of immigration

 This is the latest day here.
-Very soon I will go to airport and flight to Barcelona.s
+Very soon I will go to airport and flight to Barcelona.
+I recorded a part of the blog from this city.